 The questions will help you focus on gathering specific pieces of information.
 That said, be open to going off script so students and family members can elaborate on responses or raise other issues.
 Sometimes the most important information comes not from the answer to a question, but from the moments you pause to allow others to share what’s on their mind.

-—Denise Panaligan, middle school teacher in California and 2018–2019 Understood Teacher Fellow
+— Denise Panaligan, middle school teacher in California and Understood Teacher Fellow

 “I told my student I wanted his honest opinion about everything before we started and I sat with him.
 When he had difficulty, I could prompt him with other questions so that he could think about them a little deeper.
 I could also see and feel his emotions when responding to the questions.
 Having this conversation did a lot for our relationship.
 I am also planning on following up on the parent survey during parent-teacher conferences.”

-—Ashlee Upp, third-grade teacher in Delaware and 2018–2019 Understood Teacher Fellow
+— Ashlee Upp, third-grade teacher in Delaware and Understood Teacher Fellow

 The questionnaires are only as useful as what you do with the responses.
-After using them in her classroom, Melissa Ruben, a third-grade teacher in Maryland and a 2018–2019 Understood Teacher Fellow, shared the following tips about how to maximize the information you gather:
+After using them in her classroom, Melissa Ruben, a third-grade teacher in Maryland and an Understood Teacher Fellow, shared the following tips about how to maximize the information you gather: